cloudflare/terraform-provider-cloudflare/website/docs/r/zone_settings_override.html.markdown

 ### String Values

 * `cache_level`.
-Allowed values: "aggressive" (default) - Standard use query string, "basic" - no query string, "simplified" - ignore query string.
+Allowed values: "aggressive" (default) - delivers a different resource each time the query string changes, "basic" - delivers resources from cache when there is no query string, "simplified" - delivers the same resource to everyone independent of the query string.
 * `cname_flattening`.
 Allowed values: "flatten_at_root" (default), "flatten_all", "flatten_none".
 * `h2_prioritization`.
 Allowed values: "on", "off" (default), "custom".
 * `min_tls_version`.
 Allowed values: "1.0" (default), "1.1", "1.2", "1.3".